BumblebeeBat/FlyingFox/README.md

 Sztorc maintains a forum where the different teams trying to build truthcoin can share ideas: http://forum.hive-mind.info/

-Flying Fox deviates from Sztorc's design choices in several ways:
+Facts about Flying Fox:

-*Not based on bitcoin, it is a new blockchain with a new consensus mechanism optimized for scalability.
+*It is not based on bitcoin.
+It is a new blockchain with a new consensus mechanism optimized for channels.

-*Does not use bitcoin as the internal currency for betting, instead Flying Fox will be a seperate cryptocurrency.
+*Does not used bitcoin, is a new cryptocurrency.

-*Finite memory requirement.
+*Finite memory requirement of 2 gigabytes.

-*An Erlang/OTP package, because it is a lot easier to verify that erlang code is secure in comparison to C++.

-*Uses lightning network channels for betting.
+*Written in the erlang programming language

+*Betting is inside of the lightning network.

 *Judgement on the outcome of bets occurs off-chain, in the lightning network.

-*Proof of stake blockchain where each peer's power in the consensus process is determined by how much money they have locked in channels.

 Code of conduct, development guidelines: Submit pull requests.
 If I like, and it passes tests, I will accept.
 Feel free to ask me questions or make github issues.